 Aircraft icing is a significant hazard and warrants extra attention during the winter.
 Ice, including frost, can be a hazard because of the way it affects airframes and power plants.
-Accumulation of ice on the outside of aircraft impair wing lift and propeller thrust, while it simultaneously increases weight and drag.
-This can be a deadly combination.
+Accumulation of ice on the outside of aircraft, impairs wing lift and propeller thrust, while it simultaneously increases weight and drag.
 Ice can reduce engine performance to dangerous levels.
 In the most severe case, it can cause engine failure.
+The categories of icing intensity are as follows, per the Aeronautical Information Manual, 7-1-21: